2022 Paris–Nice

 The 2022 Paris–Nice was a road cycling stage race that took place between 6 and 13 March 2022 in France.
 It was the 80th edition of Paris–Nice and the fourth race of the 2022 UCI World Tour.

 Teams

 All 18 UCI WorldTeams and four UCI ProTeams made up the 22 teams that participated in the race.
 Each team entered a full squad of seven riders, for a total of 154 riders who started the race.

 A wave of flu-like symptoms, although with no positive COVID-19 test results, resulted in an unusually high attrition rate as many riders were forced to withdraw from the race.
 A total of 37 riders withdrew before the final stage or abandoned during the stage, as most of them were not in contention for any of the final classifications.
-As a result, only 59 riders finished the race, which was the fewest amount since the 1985 edition.
+As a result, only 59 riders finished the race, which was the fewest number since the 1985 edition.